10 Free Webinar Recording Software + How To Record A Webinar (2025 Guide)

 One webinar = endless marketing material.

-Record it once, and repurpose it into YouTube videos, blog posts, lead magnets, podcast episodes, and more.
+Record it once, and repurpose it into YouTube videos, blog posts, lead magnets, marketing webinars, podcast episodes, and more.

 Prerequisites